 You may have heard of the five stages of grief: denial, anger, bargaining, depression and, finally, acceptance.
 But it might be worth adding a sixth stage: getting horny.

-If you were one of the viewers who contributed to the 657 million hours of "Grey's Anatomy" watched during the pandemic in 2020, you may remember the Season 3 scene where, after George's dad has just died, a friend arrives at his door with a platter of baked goods.
+If you were one of the viewers who contributed to the 657 million hours of "Grey's Anatomy" watched during the pandemic in 2020, you may remember the Season 3 scene where, after George's dad died, a friend arrives at his door with a platter of baked goods.
 Instead of a grief-stricken George greeting them, it's his girlfriend Callie.
 "Thank god you're here," she blurts out.
 "I can't take anymore.
 Three times already tonight and he's getting ready for a fourth."
 Callie's not talking about bouts of inconsolable sobbing.
 She's talking about sex.
 The death of George's dad has made him insatiable, and Callie needs a break—and a muffin.

-Or perhaps you recall in 2000's "High Fidelity" film when Rob attends the funeral for the dad of his recent ex, Laura, not realizing she needs more than moral support.
+Or perhaps you recall in 2000s' "High Fidelity" film when Rob attends the funeral of the dad of his recent ex, Laura, not realizing she needs more than moral support.
 "Listen, Rob," Laura says, "would you have sex with me?
 Because I want to feel something else than this.
 It's either that or I go home and put my hand in the fire.
 Unless you want to stub cigarettes out on my arm."